supporting local make it, bake it, grow it Vendors and the Approved Alberta Farmers’ Markets markets they sell at

 Phil’s business experience has seen him share his time on many boards and committees.
 He is now focused on providing his support, input and experience to assist AFMA as the organization steps forward into the future.

 When you call or email or contact us through Facebook Christie is who you speak to.
-She has been the business manager for the Alberta Farmers’ Market Association for the last seven years.
+She has been the business manager for the Alberta Farmers’ Market Association for the last eight years.
 Previous to that she was an elementary school teacher for many years.
 She was happy to combine her love of education with her love of farmers’ markets by creating the Market Buds Children’s Program.

 Farmers’ Market Specialist